meetrajesh/letterpress/README.md

      }
      echo $secret;
      </pre>
-   * Replace your database credentials if different from the constants above.

 1. Navigate to http://localhost/letterpress on your browser.
 If everything was set up properly, the game should load successfully.
 If not, ping me at